 South Africa offers many of the Western Christmas traditions, with the benefit of enjoying it all in very warm temperatures.
 With a diverse mix of religions, Cape Town sees a mix of traditional Christmas and more modern views of the holiday.

-Cape Town experiences it’s summer in December, so this is the ideal beach Christmas vacation.
-You’ll find shopping malls decked with brightly coloured decorations, playing catchy carols, and serving up the most delicious mince pies and Christmas cookies ever.
-While right outside, locals and visitors alike will be flocking to the stunning soft-sand beaches to enjoy their holiday time in the sun.
+Cape Town experiences its summer in December, so this is the ideal beach Christmas vacation.
+You’ll find shopping malls decked with brightly coloured decorations, playing catchy carols and serving up absolutely delicious mince pies and Christmas cookies.
+Locals and visitors alike will be flocking to the stunning soft-sand beaches to enjoy their holiday time in the sun.

 Whether you’re looking for a quaint, traditional experience, a romantic Christmas getaway, or a busier, warmer city break, there are many places that don’t often come up on Christmas getaway bucket lists.